bradhowes/SF2Lib/README.md

 as a competent SF2 audio renderer whose output can be fed to any sort of audio processing chain, but it would probably take some effort to remove it from the Apple ecosystem.

-Note that this package depends on some general DSP headers and audio classes from my [AUv3Support](https://github.com/bradhowes/AUv3Support) package which is used by my various AUv3 extensions.
+Note that this package depends on some general DSP headers and audio classes from my [DSPHeaders][dsp] package which is also used by my various AUv3 extensions.

 # SF2 Spec Support